lporte/Scene-2.0/README.md

 #Scene 2.0

-##About
 Scene is a web application for connecting local artists with commissioning organizations.
 It was initially a final group project built in 7 days.

+##About
-Now, the project has become a platform for me to practice refactoring.
+In this version, the project has become a platform for me to practice refactoring.
 The original project was a Rails app with Bootstrap/Angular modules/CSS/jQuery, and in this iteration I have decoupled the back end (using the Rails API/PostgreSQL) and the front end (using Yeoman/Angular) as a learning tool for understanding modular frameworks.

 This version (2.0) is a work in progress.